 You will leave with a cost formula you can realistically budget against, and a clear view of when self-hosting saves money and when it doesn’t.

-What we are comparing (Self-hosted: Dograh, LiveKit, Pipecat, Vocode vs Retell)
+Comparison Self-hosted: Dograh, LiveKit, Pipecat, Vocode vs Retell

 Two paths show up in almost every voice agent project.
 Both can work.
 The costs and risks are different.